TylerGorshing/Cards/README.md

 ## The Collection Class

-This class is a parent class for any object whose purpose is to hold cards like a deck of playing cards or a player's hand in a game.
+This class is a parent class for any object whose purpose is to hold cards, for example, a deck of playing cards or a player's hand in a card game.

 ### *class* `cards.Collection(cards=None, replacement=False)`